AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 has fallen into this error, though his editor, the Rev. A. St. John Chambre, D. D., subsequently corrected the mistake in a brief note.

-AD 399 a council in Jerusalem condemned the Origenists, and all who held with them, that the Son was in any way subordinate to the Father.
+In 399 a council in Jerusalem condemned the Origenists, and all who held with them, that the Son was in any way subordinate to the Father.
 In 401 a council in Alexandria anathematized the writings of Origen, presumably for the same reason as above.
 Certainly his views of human destiny were